mccright/rand-notes/Commercial_Surveillance_Notes.md

 Yieldmo

-### Some Descriptions of Commercial Data Collectors and Scavingers
+### Some Descriptions of Commercial Data Collectors and scavengers
 Below is an imperfect start on a list of companies who *quietly* invade your browser/browsing and then monietize what they learn about you to enable advertisers (and others willing to pay for information about you).
 Included is a link and short description of each as scraped from one or another of their their sites.

 ===============================================